USS Mayflower (PY-1): Caribbean

-US Presidential Yacht
+US presidential yacht

 Recommissioned on 25 July 1905, with Commander Cameron Winslow, in command, she immediately sailed for Oyster Bay, Long Island, New York, to prepare for the peace conference which ended the Russo-Japanese War.
 President Theodore Roosevelt, introduced the Russian and Japanese delegations on board Mayflower, on 5 August.
 The ship continued to play a prominent role in support of the negotiations which won Roosevelt the Nobel Peace Prize.

 After duty as a dispatch boat protecting American interests in Santo Domingo, in 1906, Mayflower served as presidential yacht until 1929.
 On 22 July 1908, she collided with the American 211-grt schooner Menawa, in Long Island Sound; Menawa was lost, but all six people aboard her survived.

 Mayflower was the scene of many diplomatic and social events during her years as the presidential yacht.
 Many members of the world's royal families visited the yacht and numerous persons of great prominence signed her guestbook.
 President Woodrow Wilson, selected Mayflower as the setting for much of his courtship of Edith Bolling Galt.